tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_get_bitcoins.md

 ---
 After first learning about Bitcoin, most people just want to know how to get bitcoins.
 Although Bitcoin may seem confusing, it’s not that hard to get started.

 We’re going to show you a ton of easy ways to get bitcoins.
 We’re certain there is something on this list that will have you on your way to getting bitcoins!
-Let’s get started.

 ## 1. Buy Bitcoin

-The [quick answer](https://blockchain.info/wallet/how-to-get-bitcoins) to “how to get bitcoins” and the easiest way is to simply buy bitcoins.
-Remember, bitcoin is money.
+The [quick answer](https://blockchain.info/wallet/how-to-get-bitcoins) to “how to get bitcoins” and the easiest way [is to simply buy bitcoins](/kb/how-to-buy-bitcoin/).
+Remember, [bitcoin is money](/kb/is-bitcoin-money/).
 It’s valuable.
 There is no easy way to get bitcoins for free.
 You’re going to have to buy bitcoins or work for them.

 In order to buy bitcoins, you’ll need to exchange your local currency, like the dollar or euro, for bitcoin.
-We [offer a tool to help you find a bitcoin exchange in your country](/where-to-buy-bitcoins/).
+We [offer a tool to help you find a bitcoin exchange in your country](/find-exchange/).
 Here’s an overview of the most common payment methods:

 **Credit Card**